RayhanalKavey/photography-service-react-mongodb-project-client-a11/README.md

 Need a photographer?
 Someone with experience to collaborate with this is the best website for you.

-- Some of our services are being added to the home page.
-You can see all the services by clicking the view all services button.
+- Only three services appear on the home page.
+By clicking the ‘see all’ button user can see all the services
-- All customer's valuable reviews for individual services are on the service details page.
+- Then clicking the ‘service details’ button user can see the details of the product and comments of every user
-- If anyone logged into the website can leave a review for every service.
-- User can see his/her own review on my review page and can edit or delete reviews.
+- Logged in user can leave a review for every service, and can see his/her own review on ‘my review’ page and can edit or delete reviews.
+Fully responsive to mobile, tablet, and laptop.
+Data stored and integrated from MongoDB
-- Some important concepts about the technology used on this website are in the blog section.
-- Firebase authentication system is applied in this application.
-Like, google login, email password login, GitHub login, etc.

 ### Technology used in the Project

-- React
-- React Router DOM
-- React Hot Toast
+- React.js, React Router DOM, React Hot Toast
-- Tailwind CSS , daisyUI, flow bite
+- Tailwind CSS , daisyUI
-- Firebase
+- Firebase Authentication
-- MongoDb
+- Node.js, Express.js, MongoDb, etc.

 ---